CAMEL: Confidence-Gated Reflection for Reward Modeling¶

 Overall Architecture¶

 CAMEL decomposes reward modeling into two stages.
 Given \((q, r_a, r_b)\), the model first outputs an initial verdict \(v_0 \in \{\texttt{A}, \texttt{B}\}\).
-The confidence \(c(x)\) is computed from the two candidate probabilities at the verdict token.
-If \(c(x) \geq \tau\) (high confidence), terminate immediately, \(v_1 = v_0\), requiring only 1 generated token.
-If \(c(x) < \tau\), the prompt triggers a brief reflection \(J\) ("think again..."), and then outputs the final verdict \(v_1\).
-This "score first, then decide whether to explain" structure is trained with GRPO and counterfactual prefix augmentation.
+The confidence \(c(x)\) is calculated from the two candidate probabilities of this verdict token.
+If \(c(x) \geq \tau\) (high confidence), the process terminates directly, and \(v_1 = v_0\), costing only 1 generation token.
+If \(c(x) < \tau\), the prompt triggers a short reflection \(J\) ("think again..."), followed by the final verdict \(v_1\).
+This structure of "scoring first, then deciding whether to explain" is combined with GRPO and counterfactual prefix augmentation during training.

 Key Designs¶

-Counterfactual Prefix Augmentation + GRPO:
+3. Counterfactual Prefix Augmentation + GRPO: Forcing Reflection to Actually Correct, Not Repeat

 Loss & Training¶

-Two-stage training: first, supervised fine-tuning (SFT) on three preference datasets (Skywork-Reward-Preference-80K + Code-Preference-Pairs + Math-Step-DPO-10K) for Qwen3-14B to learn basic preference formats; then one epoch of GRPO with counterfactual prefix, with KL coefficient \(\beta\) controlling deviation from the reference policy.
-At inference, \(\tau = 5\) is used by default (tunable).
+Two-stage training: First, SFT is performed on Qwen3-14B using three preference datasets (Skywork-Reward-Preference-80K + Code-Preference-Pairs + Math-Step-DPO-10K) to learn the format.
+Then, one epoch of GRPO is conducted with counterfactual prefixes, using the KL coefficient \(\beta\) to control deviation from the reference policy.
+Inference uses a default \(\tau = 5\).

 Key Experimental Results¶